AGE: – Qing Dynasty

 FOR PRICE PLEASE CONTACT – include item number below

-Guanyin symbolizes love, pity, compassion, empathy and kindness of an enlightened being.
-She is an important deity in the teachings and principles of Feng Shui.
-It is believed that she answers all prayers.
-She is sometimes seen holding a child or a vase.
-The vase is believed to hold divine water which will eliminate the sufferings of the poor and to free the mind from bad thoughts.
-She is also seen holding a lotus flower.
+Kuan Yin symbolizes the love, pity, compassion, empathy and kindness of an enlightened being.
+She is an important deity in the teachings and principles of Feng Shui, it is believed that she answers all prayers.
+She is sometimes seen holding a child or a vase which holds divine water to eliminate the sufferings of the poor and to free the mind from bad thoughts.
+Kuan Yin is also sometimes seen holding a lotus flower.